 Video Guide of the Flam Station and Flamsbana Railway

-Experince an impressive journey along the stunning Flamsbana Railway with a final destination in a charming village of Flam.
-Watch the video and find out the Flam station looks like from the outside.
+Experince an impressive journey along the stunning Flamsbana Railway with a final destination in the charming village of Flam.
+Watch the video and find out what the Flam station looks like from the outside.

 Getting Around the Flam Railway Station